ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 When using the boosted frame and/or the back-transformed diagnostics, other criteria can be used.
-The quantity ``warpx.zmax_plasma_to_compute_max_step`` can be specified, setting the stopping based on the location of the boosted frame.
+The quantity ``warpx.zmax_plasma_to_compute_max_step`` can be specified, setting the stopping criteria based on the location of the boosted frame.
 Also, ``warpx.compute_max_step_from_btd`` can be set, in which case the simulation will continue until the back-transformed diagnostics have been completed.
 Both of these methods override any input values of ``max_step`` and ``stop_time``.